djbarrow/rsacrack/README.md

 Dave Flannnerys daughter Sarah my maths teacher won a young scientist or Ireland Prize for her prime encryption technique a hacker broke it in 6 months.

-I'm aware of a back dooor in GnuTLS findable by any fool.
+I'm aware of a back dooor in https security library in chrome GnuTLS findable by any fool willing to read or ask google.

 If they can do a question answer differential equation on the entire of google called chatgpt what hope has 2048 bit factorisation to a hacker.